-- 1 Teaspoon Salt
+- 1 teaspoon salt

-- 2 Tablespoons + 2 Teaspoons Granulated Sugar
+- 2 tablespoons + 2 teaspoons sugar

 - To make the dough, start by combining all of the dry ingredients together in a large bowl until well distributed.
 Add in the water and melted margarine, and stir thoroughly to incorporate.
 Mix everything together and knead until a smooth dough is formed.
 Let rest in the fridge for 20-30 minutes.
-Turn the dough out onto a floured surface and kneed by hand for about 10 – 15 minutes, until smooth and elastic.
-Place in a lightly greased bowl, cover with plastic wrap, and let rest in the refrigerator for about 30 minutes.

-- It helps to start by cutting the margarine into sizable chunks and arranging them right next to each other in as even of a rectangle as possible on top of a silpat or piece of parchment paper.
+- While the dough chills, prepare the “butter” block.
+It helps to start by cutting the margarine into sizable chunks and arranging them right next to each other in as even of a rectangle as possible on top of a silpat or piece of parchment paper.
 Sandwich the margarine in between another silpat or sheet of parchment paper, and using your rolling pin, whack it into submission.
 You want to flatten the block out to about 1 cm or so high, and try to keep the sides even and rectangular.
 Allow it to chill in the fridge for 20-30 minutes.

 - Once properly chilled, roll the dough out into a rectangle about twice as large as your “butter” block.
 Place the “butter” block in the center, diagonal to the sides (not parallel.)
 Enclose the block like an envelope, bringing the corners of the dough in to meet at the center.
 Roll the whole thing out gently to a thickness of about 1 cm again, and fold the short sides in by thirds.
 Return it to the fridge so that it can chill for another 20 minutes before proceeding.
 Don’t be tempted to hasten this time, as the heat from your hands and the rolling pin will make all of the margarine melt and run out.
 It’s essential to keep this dough as cool as possible before it hits the oven!